Mat Collishaw

 Matthew "Mat" Collishaw Hon.
 FRPS (born 6 January 1966) is a contemporary British artist based in London.

 Bullet Hole which was on display in the Freeze exhibition.

 Work

 Collishaw's work uses photography and video.
 With an early foundation at Goldsmiths College, Collishaw formed part of the legendary movement of Young British Artists (YBA's).
 He was one of 16 young artists who participated in the seminal Freeze exhibition organized by Damien Hirst in 1988, that launched the YBA, as well as the provocative Sensation show of 1997.
 His best known work is Bullet Hole (1988), which is a closeup photo of what appears to be a bullet hole wound in the scalp of a person's head, mounted on 15 light boxes.
 Collishaw took the original image from a pathology textbook that actually showed a wound caused by an ice pick.
 Bullet Hole was first exhibited in Freeze and is now in the collection of the Museum of Old and New Art in Hobart, Australia.

-Throughout his 30-year career, Collishaw has contemplated the nature of the human subconscious and explored ways to influence it through various media.
-Through optical illusions, paintings, projections and moving sculptures, the artist creates works and scenarios that directly and unconsciously engage their viewers.
-The works encourage us to think about fundamental questions of psychology, history, sociology and science.
-Behind the richness and visual appeal of each work there is a deep exploration of how we perceive and are influenced by the world today through images, and modern technology.

-Artist often refers to the work of old masters.
-Most of his art pieces contain references to historical themes and classical techniques of portraying nature, characteristic of the culture of a given era.
-Borrowed images are digitally processed and appear in a new interpretation of the relationship between representation and reality."To find out what it is that we are creating when we're making this simulacrum of the world, and how much that is divorcing us from the world or how much it's making us understand the world.
-It's kind of what we are as human beings that interests me.
-And for that I can back on so many different fields of interest, from that kind of evolutionary biology which I'm very interested in, to the history of art, and also evolving technologies." – Mat Collishaw In 2021 a zoetrope-inspired large-scale animated work 'Equinox' by Mat Collishaw, commissioned by Expo 2020 Dubai as a permanent piece, had been unveiled at the Sustainability Pavilion.